 Sample Size | N=1046 |

-Age, median (IQR) | 28 (21–39) |
+Age in years, median (IQR) | 28 (21–39) |

 .